IgaSwitalska/currency_converter/README.md

 ## About the aplication
 You have to run the program from the **currency_gui.py** file.

 Then you have to choose a source currency from the first drop-down list and a target currency from the second drop-down list (you can choose from 36 currencies).
-Next press the botton **Przelicz**.
+Next write an amount and press the botton **Convert**.
 The application will show a converted amount.

-To close the application press **Koniec**.
+To close the application press **Close**.

 If occures any problem with download of actual currency rates (e.g. no internet connection), the program will use data from recently downloaded table.
 If there's no problem, the program will download data directly from the website of National Bank of Poland and will overwrite xml file.